oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 For most use cases, Oracle recommends configuring WebLogic pods with memory and CPU requests and limits, and furthermore setting requests equal to their respective limits in order to ensure a `guaranteed` QoS.
 {{% /notice %}}

+{{% notice note %}}
-In newer version of Kubernetes, it is possible to fine tune scheduling and eviction policies using [Pod Priority Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/).
-TBD Ryan - is it possible to change the priority class of a pod?
+In newer version of Kubernetes, it is possible to fine tune scheduling and eviction policies using [Pod Priority Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) in combination with the `serverPod.priorityClassName` domain resource attribute.
+Note that Kubernetes already ships with two PriorityClasses: `system-cluster-critical` and `system-node-critical`.
+These are common classes and are used to [ensure that critical components are always scheduled first](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/).
+{{% /notice %}}

 ### Java heap size and memory resource considerations